Murder Attorney: Homicide crimes in Minnesota

 But the jury can only consider evidence admitted into the trial by the judge.

-That’s why Gallagher works hard to keep out unfairly prejudicial evidence, and get in defense evidence of the truth.
+That’s why Thomas Gallagher works hard to keep out unfairly prejudicial evidence, and get in defense evidence showing the truth.

-Defending a person is always a great responsibility – one that Gallagher takes seriously.
-And a murder attorney handles the most serious type of criminal case.
+Defending a person is a great responsibility – one that Attorney Thomas Gallagher takes seriously.
+And a murder attorney handles the most serious type of case.

 As a result, we must have adequate resources to marshal the best homicide defense.